 Color Quantization and Color Palettes

 Reducing the number of distinct colors used in an image is called color quantization.
 It is a technique for optimally reducing the number of colors used to create an image.
-Images with color quantization applied are smaller in size and contain fewer colors than non-color quantized images.
+Images with color quantization applied are smaller and contain fewer colors than non-color quantized images.
 Color palettes are applied to indexed images.
 DynamicPDF Rasterizer supports both color quantization and color palettes.

 Color Quantization

-NOTE: You can also apply dithering to quantized images to improve the quality of the final image.
+You can also apply dithering to quantized images to improve the quality of the final image.

 Color Palettes